gitter-badger/pulseshift/bead.md

 ----------

 [HackerRank][1] is famous among code enthusiast.
-This project is about making all the code for the it as open source.
+The HackerRank source code for beginner is made available in the HackerRank directory.
+It is under Algorithm > WarmUp.